ATMOSSAT™

 The Atmosmpheric Satellite (ATMOSSAT) is the most convenient satellite platform to task and re-task, as well as for cost effective deployment.

-ATMOSSAT is equipped with electric turbofans for horizontal thrust, vectored by shift fan speed pair ratios.
+ATMOSSAT is equipped with electric turbofans for horizontal thrust, vectored by changes in fan speed-pairing ratios.
 Two oppositely placed fans will always compress air with the same relative force as each other.
 The other fans will vary from zero force to maximum force, based on how the ATMOSSAT is tasked.
 The generated air flow is bidirectional in capability.

 The platform is airbraked by a wind generator of three turbofans top and bottom of the ATMOSSAT with dynamos to generate power from the dampened wind sheer force.
 The battery will charged by the wind exclusively.
 It will not reflect light to overhead orbital satellites.
 The dampening of the air and a central, vertically axially placed gyroscope will keeping the ATMOSSAT on a very small atmospheric footprint.
 It will outperform an orbital satellite for visual surveying.